Sport Sunglasses: Controlling

 Although tints alone can improve your sports vision significantly by changing the quantity and quality of light entering the eye, you also may want to consider adding these performance-enhancing features to your sports sunglasses:

-- Mirror coatings.
 For very bright conditions, such as hiking, skiing or snowshoeing at high altitudes, consider adding a mirror coating to the front surface of your sports sunglass lenses.
 These coatings can block an additional 10 percent to 60 percent of visible light for greater comfort in highly reflective full-sun environments.

-Pro Golfers Demonstrate Advantages of Sport Sunglasses
+Pro Golfers Demonstrate Advantages Of Sport Sunglasses

-Australian-born professional golfer Robert Allenby, one of the first pros on the PGA tour to wear sport sunglasses during tournament play, has said that he prefers polarized copper-colored lenses with a 50 percent transmittance rating for golfing.
+Australia-born professional golfer Robert Allenby, one of the first pros on the PGA tour to wear sport sunglasses during tournament play, has said that he prefers polarized copper-colored lenses with a 50 percent transmittance rating for golfing.

 Allenby mentioned that wearing sunglasses has helped him perform better on the links by relieving the need to squint, which keeps him more relaxed.

-How Many Pairs of Sport Sunglasses Do You Need?
+How Many Pairs Of Sport Sunglasses Do You Need?

 Typically, you will be best served if you have at least two different pairs of sport sunglasses for different lighting conditions.